Kakamotobi/Learned/DOM/Document-Object-Model.md

 > Connects web pages to scripts or programming languages by representing the structure of a document in memory.
 > **Represents a document with a logical tree.
 Each branch of the tree ends in a node, and each node contains objects.**
 > DOM methods allow programmatic access to the tree.
 With them, you can change the document's structure, style, or content.
 > Nodes can also have event handlers attached to them.
 Once an event is triggered, the event handlers get executed.

-- Basically, JS "window"/access portal into the contents of the page.
+> *The web browser provides an API for accessing the HTML document in a tree structure known as the DOM.*
+> *The combination of JS and the DOM is what allows us to create interactive, dynamic websites.*
+> *JS is the client-side scripting language taht connects to the DOM in an internet browser.*

 ## Table of Contents
 - [Terminologies](#terminologies)